InertiaSystems/view-and-data-npm/README.md

 This test will upload a sample file (/test/data/test.dwf) and translate, then show the URN.

-Make sure to set up your consumer key and secret and the default bucket name in `config-view-and-data.js` as described above (the test will look for this config file!), then run the following commands in the `node_modules/view-and-data/` folder:
+Make sure to set up your consumer key and secret and the default bucket name in `config-view-and-data.js` as described above (the test will look for this config file!), Change the bucket name to a bucket you actually own in `test/test.js`, then run the following commands in the `node_modules/view-and-data/` folder:

     $ npm install
     $ npm test